 Abstract:

 Annual migrations by juvenile Pacific Salmon (Oncorhynchus spp.) smolts are predictable and present opportunities for predators to aggregate and exploit these seasonal prey pulses.
 Within Chilko Lake, British Columbia, Canada, large-scale telemetry and stomach content analyses suggest the outmigration of Sockeye Salmon (Oncorhynchus nerka) smolts influences the movements and aggregations of Bull Trout (Salvelinus confluentus) that feed extensively on smolts during their outmigration.
 It is uncertain if these predator-prey patterns exist at finer spatial scales.
 We used Dual-frequency Identification Sonar (DIDSON) acoustic imaging to assess fine-scale predator-prey interactions between Sockeye Salmon smolts and Bull Trout over 10 days during the 2016 smolt outmigration.
 We found that smolt densities were closely correlated with feeding activity of Bull Trout upstream of a government installed fence used to estimate smolt numbers, consistent with observations at broader scales.
 Predator-prey interactions were also closely coupled with nocturnal migratory behaviors of Sockeye Salmon smolts, presumably to minimize predation risk.
-Total length of Bull Trout obtained from the DIDSON when compared to field estimates differed significantly, likely due to the presence of smaller fish species in the system.
-These results provide further evidence that the migrations of Sockeye Salmon smolts affect the behavior of Bull Trout and are likely important to this predator’s ecology, and the potential for anthropogenic structures such as counting fences that do not dramatically affect flow to mediate predator-prey interactions.
+These results provide further evidence that the migrations of Sockeye Salmon smolts affect the behavior of Bull Trout and are important to this predator’s ecology, and provides insight on the role of anthropogenic structures (e.g., counting fences) in mediating predator-prey interactions.

 Introduction:

-economically, ecologically, and culturally valuableSpecifically, Pacific Salmon contribute approximately $2850 million in GDP to the Pacific Northwest Salmon fisheries (Gislason et al. 2017), mediate trophic relationships, where adult salmon carcasses contribute significant sources of nutrients to both stream and riparian habitats (Naiman et al. 2002), and are integral to the culture, livelihoods, and identity of the Pacific First Nations.
-Pacific Salmon (Oncorhynchus spp.) are ecologically, economically, and culturally important (Oke et al. 2020).
-As juvenile salmon begin their downstream migration into the open ocean, they undergo a suite of behavioral and physiological changes (aka smoltification) in order to cope with higher salinity environments (Young et al. 1989).
-As smolts begin their downstream migration, they face predation from piscivorous fishes, birds and mammals such as otters and minks (Beamesderfer et al. 1996; Blackwell and Juanes 1998; Osterback et al. 2013; Furey et al. 2015; Flávio et al. 2021).
-Smolts exhibit a variety of behaviours to reduce their predation risk.
+Pacific Salmon (Oncorhynchus spp.) are economically, ecologically, and culturally valuable.
+Specifically, Pacific Salmon contribute approximately $2850 million in GDP to the Pacific Northwest Salmon fisheries (Gislason et al. 2017), mediate trophic relationships, where adult salmon carcasses contribute significant sources of nutrients to both stream and riparian habitats (Naiman et al. 2002), and are integral to the culture, livelihoods, and identity of the Pacific First Nations.
+Juvenile salmon begin their downstream migration into the open ocean, and undergo a suite of behavioral and physiological changes (aka smoltification) in order to cope with higher salinity environments (Young et al. 1989).
+As smolts begin their downstream migration, they face predation from piscivorous fishes, birds including Western Gulls (Larus occidentalis) and cormorants (Phalacrocorax carbo) and mammals such as Euroasian otters (Lutra lutra) (Beamesderfer et al. 1996; Blackwell and Juanes 1998; Osterback et al. 2013; Furey et al. 2015; Flávio et al. 2021).
+Smolts exhibit a variety of behaviors to reduce their predation risk.
 For instance, both Sockeye Salmon (Oncorhynchus nerka) and Atlantic Salmon (Salmo salar, which also undertake seaward migrations) smolts migrate nocturnally (Ibbotson et al. 2006, 2011; Clark et al. 2016; Furey et al. 2016a).
 Furthermore, smolts can synchronize their migrations to find safety in numbers or “swamp” predators (Furey et al. 2016a, 2021b).
 However, how densities of migrating smolts could impact the foraging behavior of predators is less well studied.